Getting Building Permits For Work at Your House is Vital

 - When a permit is required and when it’s not – see more helpful advice on when you need to get a building permit and when you don’t.

 Use these additional resources to make smart decisions surrounding your home.
-Above all else remember that the lack of permits can and do stop home sales from happening!
+Above all else, remember that the lack of permits can and does stop home sales from happening!

-About the author: The above Real Estate information on the importance of getting permits for additions and improvements was provided by Bill Gassett, a Nationally recognized leader in his field.
+About the author: The above Real Estate information on do you need a building permit and how to get one was provided by Bill Gassett, a Nationally recognized leader in his field.
 Bill can be reached via email at firstname.lastname@example.org or by phone at 508-625-0191.
-Bill has helped people move in and out of many Metrowest towns for the last 29+ Years.
+Bill has helped people move in and out of many Metrowest towns for the last 34+ Years.

 Are you thinking of selling your home?
 I have a passion for Real Estate and love to share my marketing expertise!